 Knowing basic addition and subtraction math facts are the building blocks for all math concepts.
-It is imperative that students become fluent in their math facts.
+It is crucial that students become fluent in their math facts.

 Every Monday, Wednesday, Thursday, and Friday, our class does a One Minute Math exercise.
 Students are given 60 seconds in which to answer 20 addition or subtraction problems.
-We then check together, and students graph their daily results.
+After checking their work, students graph their daily results.

 Tuesdays, however, are Timed Test Tuesdays.
 These more-formal assessments have students answering 100 math facts in five minutes.
 If students score 95 or more in two trials, or if they score 90 or more in three trials, they move on to the next level of math facts.
 The progression of facts are as follows: